 There are a number of reasons you may experience driving anxiety.
 It may be one overarching reason or several reasons accumulated together.
-One reason you may have driving anxiety is due to a fear of fatality while driving.
+One possible reason is due to a fear of fatality while driving.
 It may be the case that you fear the driving abilities of other drivers on the road, or you may fear your own driving abilities.
 Either way, there is a constant worry that you or someone else is going to die while on the road.
 While accidents do occur, constantly imaging an accident only heightens the anxiety experienced while driving and can very well be distracting.
 This can only increase your chances of having an accident.
-Another reason you may experience driving anxiety is simply not knowing where you’re going.
+Another reason you may experience anxiety while driving is simply not knowing where you’re going.
 It can be overwhelming driving in a new city or visiting a friend in a new home because you are out of your element.
 Trying to focus on maneuvering a vehicle while cognitively thinking about where you’re going entails multitasking, splitting your attention to various tasks.
-This can be anxiety provoking.
+This can be anxiety-provoking.

-If you don’t think you need to seek professional help and your symptoms are manageable, a fundamental way to deal with driving anxiety would be to learn deep breathing exercises to use when your anxiety begins to rise.
+If you don’t think you need to seek professional help and your symptoms are manageable, a fundamental way to cope would be to learn deep breathing exercises to use when your anxiety begins to rise.

 Settle your thoughts.
 If you find yourself thinking negatively about driving do your best to channel your thoughts to positive thinking.
 Remember to make sure you are aware of other stressors in your life.
 If you are already stressed in other aspects of your life, driving under immense stress will only make your driving anxiety worse.

 At Clarity Clinic, we have highly trained staff who specialize in psychotherapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic on (312) 815-9660 or schedule an appointment today.